ading2210/website-rewrite/src/blog/posts/chrome_sandbox_escape.md

 }
 ```

 You may notice that it seems to contain an exception for the `Page.reload` requests so that they are not cleared.
 Internally, the `inspectedWindow.reload()` API sends a `Page.reload` request, so as a result the `inspectedWindow.reload()` API calls are exempted from this patch.
-Google really patched this bug, then added an exception to it which make the bug possible again.
+Google really patched this bug, then added an exception to it which made the bug possible again.
 I guess they didn't realize that `Page.reload` could also run scripts.

 Another mystery is why the page crashes when the `debugger` statement is run twice.
 I'm still not completely sure about this one, but I think I narrowed it down to a function within Chromium's renderer code.
 It's specifically happens when Chromium [checks the navigation state](https://source.chromium.org/chromium/chromium/src/+/main:content/renderer/render_frame_impl.cc;l=1345-1346;drc=770f3fce3719ee18c102ad0b1a347d82147fbb1a), and when it encounters an unexpected state, it crashes.
 This state gets messed up when [RenderFrameImpl::SynchronouslyCommitAboutBlankForBug778318](https://source.chromium.org/chromium/chromium/src/+/main:content/renderer/render_frame_impl.cc;l=5622;drc=770f3fce3719ee18c102ad0b1a347d82147fbb1a?q=navigation_commit_state_&ss=chromium%2Fchromium%2Fsrc) is called (yet another side effect of treating `about:blank` specially).
 Of course, any kind of crash works, such as with `[...new Array(2**31)]`, which causes the tab to run out of memory.
 However, the `debugger` crash is much faster to trigger so that's what I used in my final POC.